ukncsc/edge-mod/README.md

   - Clone existing object to draft
   - Extensions to object builders
     - Indicator - Batch observable creation, network connection and HTTP session objects, improved validation, kill chain phase
-    - Incident - Times, improved valdation, external IDs, improved UI
+    - Incident - Times, improved validation, external IDs, improved UI

-## Motivation
+## Status
-After using Soltra Edge as our core Cyber Threat Intelligence (CTI) Platform we found that the system could do with some tweaks in order to match our current workflow.
-We worked together with our partners to develop this adapter for the last year around of current requirements.
+The adapter is still under active development and as such shouldn't be considered a finished product.

 ## Installation
 The adapter is currently aimed at version 2.8.1 of Soltra Edge.
 Other versions may work but your mileage may vary.
 The following is carried out as a superuser on the GUI whilst on the 'Admin > Adapters' page.